Edward D. Dart

 Edward D. Dart, FAIA (May 28, 1922 – July 9, 1975), born Edouard Dupaquier Dart and known as Ned by those close to him, was a Mid-Century modern American architect.

 Early life

 Dart was born in New Orleans to parents of French descent.
 Dart attended the Isidore Newman School in New Orleans and the Woodberry Forest School on Virginia.
 After two years at the University of Virginia, he would enlist in the marines.
 His pilot training would begin in June 1942.
-Dart flew bombers in the pacific during WW II.
-After the military he enrolled at Yale.
-He studied under the tutelage of Richard M. Bennett at Yale School of Architecture, whence he graduated in 1949.
-At Yale Dart also studied under Pietro Belluschi, Marcel Breuer, Richard Neutra, Louis Kahn, Eero Saarinen, Harold Spitznagel, and Paul Schweikher.
+Dart flew bombers in the pacific during World War II.